Azure-Samples/assistant-data-openai-python-promptflow/README.md

 > Note: this script is a tentative to help locating quota, but it might provide numbers that are not accurate.
 The [Azure OpenAI portal](https://oai.azure.com/) and our [docs of quota limits](https://learn.microsoft.com/en-us/azure/ai-services/openai/quotas-limits) would be the source of truth.

-It will show a table of the regions where you have `gpt-35-turbo` available.
+It will show a table of the locations where you have `gpt-35-turbo` available.

 ```
 +--------------+---------+--------+---------------+----------+-------+-----------------+